unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   > 1. Setting the mode to **Prefabs** will create a reference between each prefab and its corresponding original name in the DCC tool.
   >    Therefore, if the name in the DCC tool changes, then MeshSync will consider it as a new object and will create a new prefab.
   > 2. Changes in the source objects in the DCC tool will not be applied to the prefabs automatically.
-  >    To resync the prefabs, turn on **Auto Sync** in the DCC tool plugin and press the "Clear/resync prefabs" button.
+  >    To resync the prefabs, turn on **Auto Sync** in the DCC tool plugin and press the "Clear/resync prefabs" button in the inspector of MeshSyncServer.